nbw/battlesnake_crystal/README.md

 ## Optimizations

 * Instead of using a 2-D array ( [] of Array(T)) to represent the grid, I opted for using a 1-D array instead ([] of T).
-The end result was around a 20-30 percent increase in speed I'd say.
+The end result was around a 20-30 percent-ish increase in speed.

 * Reducing iterations over the grid at any point was key.